 Swatch Maker Loom 10.0

 Swatching provides a way to test your ideas before scaling them up.
-The Swatch Maker Loom line was created as a doodling device to assist me in making my own projects specifically for the rigid-heddle weaving world in the setts I most commonly use.
+The Swatch Maker Loom line was created as a doodling device specifically for the rigid-heddle weaving in the setts we commonly use.

 I find these little looms handy for yarn substitutions, testing sett selection and structure combinations, and playing around with color.
 Even if you have just a tiny bit of yarn to spare, you can make an effective swatch to use before you dive into a larger project.